uyen-huynh2808/healthcare-data-lake/README.md

 # Healthcare Data Lake for Real-Time Analytics (IoT Patient Monitoring)

-This project builds a real-time data lake and analytics platform to monitor patient health using IoT wearable devices.
-It enables hospitals and clinics to perform real-time anomaly detection, alerting, and long-term trend analysis.
+This project builds a **real-time healthcare data lake and analytics platform** for monitoring patient vitals from simulated **IoT wearable devices**.
+Vital signs like heart rate, temperature, and SpO₂ are streamed via **Apache Kafka**, processed in real time using **Spark Structured Streaming**, and stored in **Delta Lake** using a Bronze–Silver–Gold architecture.
+Cleaned and aggregated data is loaded into **BigQuery** for analysis and visualized using **Looker**.
+An **anomaly detection ML model** is integrated to identify abnormal vitals in real time, simulating how healthcare providers can respond to emergencies and monitor patient health at scale.

 ## Project Goals